-Queer Arts Festival is going remote.
+Queer Arts Festival is going LIVE online July 16.
 See our COVID-19 response here.

 The Roundhouse, Vancouver

 Queer Arts Festival takes place on the traditional, unceded territory of the xʷməθkwəy̓əm (Musqueam), sḵwx̱wú7mesh (Squamish) and səl̓ílwəta?
 (Tsleil-Waututh) nations.
 We recognize their sovereignty, as there are no treaties on these lands, and we are dedicated to building a new relationship between our nations based on respect and consent.
 In 2017, with the generous guidance of artist Tuy’t’tanat – Cease Wyss, we visited the xʷməθkwəy̓əm, sḵwx̱wú7mesh and səl̓ílwəta?
 Nations, following the traditional protocol to officially request permission to present the festival on their lands.
 They were exceedingly gracious, and told us they hoped more organizations would do this.